TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkAppleMdm.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IAppleMdmPatchInput>: Apple MDM Patch Input
+BODY <IAppleMdmPatch>: Apple MDM Patch
   - `[AllowMobileUserEnrollment <Boolean?>]`: A toggle to allow mobile device enrollment for an organization.
   - `[AppleCertCreatorAppleId <String>]`: The Apple ID of the admin who created the Apple signed certificate.
   - `[AppleSignedCert <String>]`: A signed certificate obtained from Apple after providing Apple with the plist file provided on POST.